toladata/Knowledgebase/12-learn-toladata/lesson-1-test/needs-self-assessment.md

 \[link to transcripts on GDrive\]

-## How to improve your project management and M&E skills with TolaData?
+### Improve your skills and performance

+Good news!
+TolaData is easy to learn and you can quickly start using it.
+Take a look on other applications that will be useful to know to enhance your TolaData experience and improve your project management and M&E work.

 Quizz